Jeanie Finlay

-Jeanie Finlay is a British artist and filmmaker from Stockton-on-Tees.
+Jeanie Finlay is a British film director, producer, screenwriter, and artist from Stockton-on-Tees.

 Early life

 Finlay was born to an English mother and a Scottish father, who worked in life insurance.
 Her mother encouraged her artistic, creative side.
 Finlay credits a stay with her grandmother in Winchester during a period of teenage illness as key in her decision to follow a creative path.
 Finlay studied art at Cleveland College of Art and Design and then contemporary arts at Nottingham Trent University.
 Her first film Teenland, grew out of making an interactive installation artwork Home-Maker about the lives of seven housebound, older people living alone, in Derbyshire and Tokyo.